Our teams work together to help ensure all children in Wigan are happy, healthy, and safe.

 This service has responsibility for the following areas:

-- Complaints Service - This team helps the service to investigate and respond to complaints, and uses learning from complaints to help our practitioners deliver the best possible service to children and their families
+- Customer Feedback Service - This team helps us to understand how people experience our services; taking compliments, and facilitating the investigation of, and the response to, complaints.
+The team also ensures that learning from compliments and complaints are used to help our practitioners deliver the best possible service to children and their families

-- Workforce Development - This includes our Principal Social Worker role and the lead for Assessed and Supported Year in Employment (ASYE) and delivers our workforce strategy, with the aim of having a stable workforce who have access to a range of development opportunities, can progress their careers in Wigan, and work in a learning environment in which good social work can flourish
+- Workforce Development - This includes our Principal Social Worker role, and leads the Assessed and Supported Year in Employment (ASYE) and our Second Supported Year in Employment (SSYE).
+This team delivers our workforce strategy, with the aim of having a stable workforce who have access to a range of development opportunities, can progress their careers in Wigan, and work in a learning environment in which excellent social work can flourish.
+We also have the LCS Systems and Training Lead who supports our staff with the recording system

-- Quality Assurance - Providing a line of sight into practice through audit activity, this team shares the learning from audits with the service to help them understand what is working well, and where practice might need to improve, via practice improvement sessions, group activities and learning events.
-This element includes the Court Progression Officer, a recent post which will ensure that our children subject to pre-proceedings and care proceedings are afforded a timely service and will support the workforce to make evidence-based decisions about permanence for children at the earliest possible opportunity.
+- Quality Assurance - Providing a line of sight into practice through various audit activity, this team shares the learning from audits and reviews with the service to help them understand what is working well, and where practice might need to improve, via practice improvement sessions, group activities and learning events.
+This element includes the Court Progression Officer with the function of ensuring that our children subject to pre-proceedings and care proceedings are afforded a timely service and will support the workforce to make evidence-based decisions about permanence for children at the earliest possible opportunity.

 Independent Safeguarding and Partnership Unit